-Fetherstonhaugh et al. (1997) is a highly cited paper, with 444 citations on Google Scholar at the moment of writing (July 2021).
-In addition, several important seminal articles on the psychology of aid, risk and of number perception came out directly of Fetherstonhaugh et al. (1997).
+Fetherstonhaugh et al. (1997).
 For instance, Friedrich et al. (1999) shows that considerations of psychophysical numbing extend to public policy and consumer domain, and are very hard to debias; Slovic (2007) argues that psychophysical numbing makes it very hard to fully communicate the scale of crimes against humanities such as genocides.
-Further, many influential articles on costeffective aid (Caviola, Schubert, Teperman, et al., 2020), and charity and aid structure and communication (Caviola et al., 2014; Gneezy et al., 2014) are directly inspired by the results of Fetherstonhaugh et al. (1997), as are marketing papers focused on the best way to raise money for charitable causes (Sudhir et al., 2016).
+Further, many influential articles on cost-effective aid (Caviola, Schubert, Teperman, Faber, & Moss, 2020), and charity and aid structure and communication (Caviola, Faulmüllert, Everett, Savulescu, & Kahane, 2014; Gneezy, Keenan, & Gneezy, 2014) are directly inspired by the results of Fetherstonhaugh et al. (1997), as are marketing papers focused on the best way to raise money for charitable causes (Sudhir, Roy, & Cherian, 2016).
 Psychophysical numbing has also been proposed as the root cause of the identifiable victim effect (Jenni & Loewenstein, 1997), that is, the tendency to offer greater aid to a specific, identified person under hardship than to a larger group with the same problem, another effect with great consequences on how to effectively communicate and advertise charity appeal (Caviola et al., 2014).

-In recent years, lower than expected replication rates in several large-scale projects have led to increased calls for scholars to assess the reliability of social science findings (Camerer et al., 2018; Klein et al., 2014; Shah et al., 2019), raising awareness regarding common yet questionable research practices in social sciences (Brodeur et al., 2016, 2020; John et al., 2012).
-Replication is at the heart of science, fundamental to knowledge accumulation and scientific evidence, and important in examining findings' reliability, robustness, and generalizability (LeBel et al., 2017).
+In recent years, lower-than-expected replication rates in several large-scale projects have led to increased calls for scholars to assess the reliability of social science findings (Camerer et al., 2018; Klein et al., 2014; Shah, Mullainathan, & Shafir, 2019), raising awareness regarding common yet questionable research practices in social sciences (Brodeur, Cook, & Heyes, 2020; Brodeur, Lé, Sangnier, & Zylberberg, 2016; John, Loewenstein, & Prelec, 2012).
+Replication is at the heart of science, fundamental to knowledge accumulation and scientific evidence, and important in examining findings' reliability, robustness, and generalizability (LeBel, Berger, Campbell, & Loving, 2017).
 No single isolated experiment is sufficient in demonstrating any natural phenomenon.
-Given that replications should be informed by a cost-benefit analysis (Coles et al., 2018), it makes sense that a high-impact paper such as Fetherstonhaugh et al. (1997) should be replicated.
+Given that replications should be informed by a cost-benefit analysis (Coles, Tiokhin, Scheel, Isager, & Lakens, 2018), it makes sense that a high-impact paper such as Fetherstonhaugh et al. (1997) should be replicated.